Blog

 Some close ups of paper masks I created for the event

-After the workshop we headed over to the Roxy Theatre where we set up a smaller version of our mask working station for anyone who could not make the workshop.
-The masked dance was scheduled for 11 and even though I'm not an event photographer I still wanted to capture a couple of shots of the choreographed dance.
-I have an older full frame camera so I went with the highest ISO available on my camera, shutter speed 1/200 s and I used a very low aperture since there was minimal ambient and performance lights being used.
-I had only brought one lens with me and that was my 50 mm f 1.4 Sigma Art lens.
-There was some noise which I cleaned up in Camera Raw and photoshop and removed all the distractions that surrounded the dancers.
+I have an older full frame camera, so I used the highest ISO available, a shutter speed of 1/200 s, and a very low aperture since there was minimal ambient and performance lighting.
+I had only brought one lens with me, my 50 mm f 1.4 Sigma Art lens.
+There was some noise, which I cleaned up in Camera Raw and Photoshop, and I removed distractions that surrounded the dancers.

 Cheorgraphed by Aimee Rushton